silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 You're almost across the finish line.

 ### Run a dev build
-Rnn a `dev/build` either on the command line or in your browser.
+Run a `dev/build` either on the command line or in your browser.

 ```bash
 ./vendor/bin/sake dev/build
 ```

-This should migrate your existing data to the new SilverStripe 4 structure.
+This should migrate your existing data (non-destructively) to the new SilverStripe 4 structure.

 #### Migrating files